micronDLA/SDK/Gettingstarted_DeepLearning.md

 ## Introduction

-This is a very concise tutorial to help beginners learn how to create and train a Deep Learning model for use with FWDNXT demonstrations, Snowflake SDK and other products.
+This is a very concise tutorial to help beginners learn how to create and train a Deep Learning model for use with FWDNXT demonstrations, SDK and other products.

 Users should have knowledge of Linux and Ubuntu environments, personal computer or workstation maintenance and command line tools, and experience with the Python programming language.
 Additionally experience in C, C++, CUDA and GPU programming language may be needed for training advanced modules, but not required at the beginning, as PyTorch offers already implemented functions.